Who can notarize a separation agreement in Ontario?

 What do you do if a lawyer point blank refuses to witness (notarize) the signing of that separation agreement you and your spouse have spent time preparing yourselves?
 You’re eager to move on with your lives, and you’re convinced that once you get your notarized separation agreement sorted, you can close one chapter of your life and start and new one.
 Surely you need a notarized separation agreement for it to be legally binding?

-Well, here’s the news flash: you don’t need a lawyer for a notarized separation agreement.
-In fact, in Ontario, the only formal requirements your separation agreement needs to meet are:
+Well, here’s the news flash: you don’t need a lawyer to notarize a separation agreement aka domestic agreement.
+In fact, in Ontario, the only formal requirements for legal separation agreement to meet are:

 - It needs to be written down